AlexJ0seph/newbies-project/README.md

 # Online Quiz Platform
 Long Description about project.
 This project do that.
 This project is awesome...
 ## Team members
-1. Name [Embed personal github URL]
+1. Alex Joseph [Embed personal github URL]
-2. Name [Embed perosnal github URL]
+2. Anas [Embed perosnal github URL]
+3. Sherrie [Embed perosnal github URL]
 ## Team Id
-Team id here
+newbies
 ## Link to product walkthrough
 [link to video]
 ## How it Works ?